 There are 7 public conveniences located around the town which are maintained by the Town Council.
-There is a constant battle with anti social behaviour, which the Town Council is taking into consideration for the planned improvements programme.
-As well as longer opening hours for some key sites during the summer, a programme of deep cleansing is being incorporated into the maintenance routines.
+There is a constant battle with anti social behaviour, which the Town Council is taking into consideration for the planned improvements programme, including redeveloping the Butcher Row site.
+There are longer opening hours for some key sites during the summer, a programme of deep cleansing has been incorporated into the maintenance routines.